Integrations

 Claude Agent Guardrails: Anthropic SDK Security

-The complete guide to securing Claude agents with runtime authorization.
-Real Anthropic SDK code, the protect() pattern, YAML policies, and audit trails that satisfy SOC 2 and GDPR.
+Secure Claude agents with runtime authorization: Anthropic SDK code, the protect() pattern, YAML policies, and decision records for SOC 2 and GDPR.

 Yaz CalebFebruary 21, 202614 min

-Claude agents are uniquely powerful because Claude is uniquely willing to act.
+Claude agents are high-impact because Claude is unusually willing to act.
 Give Claude a set of tools and a goal, and it will chain tool calls across dozens of turns to achieve that goal.
-This is exactly what makes Claude agents valuable — and exactly what makes them dangerous without runtime authorization.
+This is what gives Claude agents operational value.
+The same autonomy makes them unbounded without runtime authorization.
 A Claude agent with access to a file system, shell, and API credentials has the same blast radius as a junior engineer with root access and no code review process.

-Anthropic's own Claude Agent SDK ships with a hooks system for exactly this reason: the framework designers knew that tool_use decisions need external checkpoints.
-This guide covers the full authorization stack for Claude agents — from the Messages API's tool_use flow to the Agent SDK's hook system, with YAML policies, TypeScript and Python implementations, and audit evidence that maps to SOC 2 and GDPR requirements.
+Anthropic's Claude Agent SDK includes a hooks system for exactly this reason: the framework designers knew that tool_use decisions need external checkpoints.
+The authorization stack for Claude agents starts at the Messages API's tool_use flow and extends to the Agent SDK's hook system, with YAML policies, TypeScript and Python implementations, and audit evidence that maps to SOC 2 and GDPR requirements.

 Claude's tool_use Flow